dialoguemd/covid-19/src/regions/ca/info/ca-nt/reporting.md

 - Hay River: 867-874-7201 (between 08:30-16.30).
 After hours call Emergency Department at (867) 874-8050
 - Other Communities can call their local health centres, [www.hss.gov.nt.ca/health-centres](www.hss.gov.nt.ca/health-centres)

 A health care provider will provide guidance on testing.
 Anyone who is experiencing severe symptoms is advised to call 9-1-1.
+Please describe your symptoms over the phone before your appointment so the clinic can arrange to see you without exposing others.
+Let them know if you have travelled or have been exposed to someone with COVID-19 in the last 14 days.

 [Source: Government of Northwest Territories](https://www.hss.gov.nt.ca/en/services/coronavirus-disease-covid-19/advice-nwt-residents)